×

 When we asked people why foreigners move to Cascais, they responded:

 "Cascais is a popular destination for expats due to its stunning natural beauty, mild climate, and vibrant culture.
 The city is located on the coast of the Atlantic Ocean, offering stunning views of the ocean and nearby beaches.
 Cascais is also known for its excellent infrastructure, with excellent public transportation, modern amenities, and a wide range of activities and attractions.
 Additionally, the city is home to a diverse population, with a variety of cultures and languages, making it a great place to meet new people and experience different cultures.
-Finally, Cascais is known for its low cost of living, making it an attractive option for expats looking to live in a beautiful and affordable location," said one expat.
+Finally, Cascais is known for its low cost of living, making it an attractive option for expats looking to live in a beautiful and affordable location," remarked one expat in Cascais.

 About the Author